 Earlier it was mentioned that my math center groups are not grouped according to their ability level.
-So, that means when my students are working on their math center choices, it’s important to have a variety of levels of skills to choose from.
+Instead, I use flexible grouping.
+So, that means when my students are working on their math center choices, it’s important that they have a variety of levels of skills to choose from.
 The other key to smooth and effective centers is to choose centers that the students know how to play.
 Bottom line, this can be achieved by choosing math centers that your students know how to play and the only thing that changes is the skill.
 Let me explain.

 Math Fact Fluency Center

 Every week I have a math fact fluency center.
 Sometimes, this is their math fact fluency sticks, other weeks it’s flashcards, but most of the time it is our classroom board games.
 When they are playing a board game, they are playing the game like it’s meant to be played with one exception.
 Before they are allowed to take their turn, they have to answer 5 math facts on flashcards.
 This number is not important.
 You can choose 10 cards if you prefer.
 The point is, they are practicing their math facts and practicing social skills through the use of our classroom board games.

 Math Fact Fluency Sticks

 Another option for math fact fluency centers is math fact fluency sticks.
 This option is great because the kids have their math fact fluency sticks ready to go in their desk and the math facts that they are working on are specific to them.
 You can see more about math fact fluency sticks in the video below.